 Do you know what the "Dashi" is?

-"Dashi" is the soup stock that plays a vital role as a pillar of Washoku, and is made from seaweed called Kombu seaweed.
+"Dashi" is the soup broth that plays a vital role as a pillar of Washoku, and is made from seaweed called Kombu seaweed.

-There are many cuisines that utilize soup stock such as French buillon and Chinese tang.
-However, those soup stocks are made from simmering variety of meats, vegetables and seafoods, results in a bold ingredients taste.
+There are many cuisines that utilize soup broth such as French buillon and Chinese tang.
+However, those soup broths are made from simmering variety of meats, vegetables and seafoods, results in a bold ingredients taste.